 The guidance states the following information must appear on the institution’s primary website 30 days after the date when the institution received its allocation under 18004(a)(1) of the CARES act.
 It must be updated every 45 days thereafter:

 In an update on August 28, 2020, the 45-day requirement was changed to be no later than 10 days after the end of each calendar quarter (September 30, December 31, March 31, and June 30) thereafter, unless the Secretary specifies an alternative method of reporting:

 On August 28, 2020, a revised notice for the Student Share Public Posting Requirement for HEERF Grantees was issued.
 In the revised notice, the following was added:

-For further information regarding HEERF Funds, the DOE has provided the following FAQs:
+For further information regarding HEERF Funds, the ED has provided the following FAQs:

 Maintaining Compliance in Your Higher Education Institution

 The CARES Act provided several benefits for industry specific entities, including higher education institutions.
 It’s important to know the requirements for these relief provisions and comply with them.
 Ensuring you have the proper documentation in place for this funding is the first step.
 It will also be critical to watch for updated guidance and best practices as your higher education institution navigates this new normal.

 Here’s what higher education organizations need to do in the wake of COVID-19.